elliot-hicks/RL_Maze_Solver/README.md

 I looked in to having it show the agents actions in real time, but it got complex and required threading.

 ## CNN10
-The goal for a vairable sized CNN architecture was short lived, initially a 32x32 LeNet architecture was used, but to keep the task simple, the CNN was made in to a 10x01 single channel architecture.
-The design here is by far the most difficult part, tuning hyperparamters such as kernal size, stride and the overall architecture is very difficult.
+The goal for a variable sized CNN architecture was short-lived, initially a 32x32 LeNet architecture was used, but to keep the task simple, the CNN was made in to a 10x01 single channel architecture.
+The design here is by far the most difficult part, tuning hyperparamters such as kernel size, stride and the overall architecture is very difficult.
 Often these are found using trial and error, but given the time constraints I was unable to find the working ones.
 The ECNN10 is inherited from the torch.nn.Module class the architecture is as follows:
 ```python